This quick and easy tutorial guides you through the steps necessary to get automatic certificate renewal up and running in Membrane API Gateway.

 Before we run Membrane, we first need to set up our environment.

-Make sure you have downloaded the latest release .zip of the Membrane API Gateway.
+Make sure you have downloaded the latest release .zip

 To run Membrane you will require a JDK of at least version 17.